Instruments, Controls & Dashboard

 Oil Temperature

 This needs to be a digital readout as you can gain value information from a bike engine installed in a car.
-I want a numeric value (ºC) that is green when in range, changes to orange when close to a set threshold and flashing red when out of the defined range.
+I want a numeric value (ºC) that is green when in range, changes to orange when low or close to a set threshold and red when above a set threshold.

 Water Temperature

 This needs to be a digital readout as you can gain value information from a bike engine installed in a car.
-I want a numeric value (ºC) that is green when in range, changes to orange when close to a set threshold and flashing red when out of the defined range.
+I want a numeric value (ºC) that is green when in range, changes to orange when low or close to a set threshold and red when above a set threshold.

 Switch Gear

-I used very high quality, waterproof switches in my Fisher Fury R1 and I'm really pleased with the way they have performed.
-The appearance might not be to everyone's liking but they are small, very light and have a nice feel as well.
-The one thing that lets them down is the dash material on which they are currently mounted though.
-It is not stiff enough.
+Switch I used very high quality, waterproof switches in my Fisher Fury R1 and I'm really pleased with the way they have performed.
+The appearance might not be to everyone's liking but they are small, very light and have a nice tactile feel.
+The only thing that lets them down is the dash material on which they are currently mounted.
+It is simply not stiff enough and this will be rectified in both cars.
 The switches are available in black and several other colours, as well as in momentary or latching form.
+[3.6g]

 Ignition Switch

 I wanted to use something clever here with key-less ignition but, these devices require a power source and because this car will use a very light, low-capacity battery, I don't want anything left connected to the battery when the car is not in use.
-This means a simple but high quality ignition lock with a key will be used.
+This means a simple but quality ignition lock with a key will be used again.

-I want something subtle and plan to use another sealed, vandal resistant, stainless-steel switch.
+Engine start switch I'm using this sealed, vandal resistant, stainless-steel switch.
 This is a momentary action switch.
+[25.3g]

 Indicators

 In the Fisher Fury R1 I have used an on-off-on toggle switch on the dash, to the left of the steering wheel.
-This works OK but, it is a stretch to reach and operate.
-I'd much prefer a more traditional, column-mounted indicator stalk on the left side.
-I would also like one with momentary and fixed action, like the one in my Mazda 6.
+This works but, it is a bit of stretch to reach it.
+It is also a high current switch because it has to handle direct power to the indicators.

 Steering Wheel